oracle/weblogic-azure/README.md

     * A public IP address assigned to the network interface.
 * Storage resources
     * An Azure Storage Account to store the VM diagnostics profile.
-* Oracle WebLogic Server components
+* Key Software components
     * Oracle WebLogic Server Enterprise Edition.
-The version is consistent with the selected base image, e.g., if you select **WebLogic Server 12.2.1.3.0 and JDK 8 on Oracle Linux 7.3**, the version is 12.2.1.3.0.
+The version is consistent with the selected image, e.g., if you select **WebLogic Server 12.2.1.3.0 and JDK 8 on Oracle Linux 7.3**, the version is 12.2.1.3.0.
 The oracle home is `/u01/app/wls/install/oracle/middleware/oracle_home`.
     * Oracle JDK.
-The version is consistent with the selected base image, e.g., if a user selects **WebLogic Server 12.2.1.3.0 and JDK 8 on Oracle Linux 7.3**, the version is JDK 8.
+The version is consistent with the selected image, e.g., if a user selects **WebLogic Server 12.2.1.3.0 and JDK 8 on Oracle Linux 7.3**, the version is JDK 8.
 The Java home is `/u01/app/jdk/jdk-${version}`.
     * The recent PostgreSQL JDBC driver and Microsoft SQL JDBC driver.
 The drivers are stored in `/u01/app/wls/install/oracle/middleware/oracle_home/wlserver/server/lib/`.

 #### Oracle WebLogic Server with Admin Server